 - Pick a Place: Have your child pick a place on the map she would like to learn about.
 Use the internet and/or books to learn more about the place and its community.
 Or ask someone you know who lives in a different place to send you pictures of and facts about that place.
 Then work together with your child to create a collage or magazine about that place using text and art.

-- Find a Pen-Pal: If you know of another child who lives somewhere else, coordinate with a parent to set your children up as pen-pals, using technology (under your supervision), when possible.
-Your child can use email, letters, and video calling to communicate.
+- Find a Pen-Pal: If you know of another child who lives somewhere else, coordinate with a parent to set your children up as pen-pals, using technology (under your supervision) when possible.
+Your child can use email, letters, and phone- and video calling to communicate.
 Have the children send pictures of their communities to each other.

 - Find the Historical Figures You Know: You and your child can talk with and interview an older family member or friend about an important or historical moment he/she experienced.
 This can be filmed or recorded, or you can even put together a poster or book of what you learned together.